 - ➤ If a student misses a class/lab, he/she is responsible for any announcement made in that class/lab. - ➤ After warned twice by the instructor, a DN grade will be awarded to any student who accumulates: - 9 unexcused absences.
-(20%) - 15 excused and unexcused absences in lecture and lab classes.
+(20%) - 15 excused and unexcused absences.
 (33%)